Last Christmas: A Greek Winter Tale

 Cappie cleared his throat.
 "Er, go on ahead.
 I'll meet you there in a few minutes."

 Lana continued smiling.
-"I think I'll wait," there was hint of annoyance in her tone.
+"I think I'll wait," she said with a hint of annoyance in her voice.

 "Go ahead," Casey said.
 "I have some reading to do anyway.
 Have fun."
 She turned her back on them and grabbed her laptop.

 Cappie stared at Casey's back and closed his eyes.
 Idiot, he thought to himself.
 He wasn't sure if he was more annoyed that he had almost kissed Casey or annoyed that Lana had interrupted them.
 Whatever moment he had with Casey was clearly gone now.
 "See ya, Case."
 He turned to face Lana.
 She was giving him a disapproving look.
 Cappie shrugged and gestured for her to go.
 Lana grabbed his hand as she led him towards the pool area.

 Casey closed her bedroom door and sighed.
 She couldn't believe what had just happened.
 She couldn't believe that they had almost kissed.
 She would have to be on her best behavior from now on.
 As much as it pained her to see Cappie with Lana, it wouldn't be right.
 She understood how much it hurt to get cheated on and she didn't want to be the cause of hurting someone else.
 She was relieved to hear that Cappie hadn't cheated on her, but she was still hurt by what he said.
 Why hadn't he just been honest with her?
 If he had, she was certain they would still be together.
 Or was Cappie right?
 Would she have accused Cappie of being immature?
 Would she have been supportive?
 Casey sighed.
 It would not do her any good to torture herself with these thoughts.
 "I have to let him go," she mused out loud.
 Even as she said it, Casey knew it would be a hard thing to do.